 I sat in the temple, listening to the Mira Bai’s bhajans being played.
 Observed the Pujari interacting with the visitors – honestly, I did not get the vibes of devotion.
 I did not feel the presence of Mira Bai there.
 The only image of devotion was an old woman sitting on the stairs and singing songs in the hope of getting some tip.

 Opposite the temple is a cenotaph dedicated to her Guru.
 I could not gather anything more about who this Guru was.

 There is one temple in the center and all other 26 temples are on three sides of this temple.
 Each has a profusely carved silver door.
-I looked at few doors intently and found mostly auspicious symbols.
-And the symbol of that particular teerthanker carved on the door.
-Inside the temple was a small or mid sized idol of the teerthanker and nothing else.
+I looked at a few doors intently and found mostly auspicious symbols.
+And the symbol of that particular Teerthankar carved on the door.
+Inside the temple was a small or mid-sized idol of the Teerthankar and nothing else.
 The circular ceiling of the main temple is so intricately carved that you can get lost in it.
 There are dancing girl brackets on the ceiling that rises up like a pyramid.

 Two smaller temples exist at the back of this main temple.
-What I like about this temple is the series of Shikharas that you see on the temple instead of a single shikhara in most temples.
+What I like about this temple is the series of Shikharas that you see in the temple instead of a single shikhara in most temples.
 It is also one of the cleanest temples I have seen, not a speck of dust.
-It was such a pleasure to walk barefoot in the temple premises.
+It was such a pleasure to walk barefoot on the temple premises.